 Exhibition HTF The Gardner, Suzanne Treister, Liverpool Biennial 2016

 The Serving Library Collection, April 2017

-Excessive Research seminar, November 2015
+Excessive Research seminar, talk by Sally Tallant, November 2015

-Stuart Bertolotti-Bailey, Visiting Research Fellow, The Serving Library (Feb 2017 – Jan 2018).
+Dr. Stuart Bertolotti-Bailey, Visiting Research Fellow, The Serving Library (Feb 2017 – Jan 2018).
 Project supported by Research and Development grant from Arts Council England.